graphql/composite-schemas-wg/rfcs/SubschemaComposability.md

 ## Input Object Types

-1. Overlapping input object types can be composed, as long as the overlapping input fields can be composed.
+1. Overlapping input object types cannot be composed if any overlapping input fields cannot be composed, see below.
 2. If some of the input object types define fields not defined by the other overlapping types:
    - If the input object types are used within subschema field arguments, the resolvers for those fields attached to each must:
      - have access to the composite type, or
      - have access to all of the fields necessary to properly resolve the field.
+   - Otherwise, the types cannot be composed.

 ## Input Object Fields